-We expect to receive net proceeds from the sale of the securities that we are offering to be approximately \$ million, after deduction of underwriting discounts and commissions and estimated expenses payable by us.
-This amount does not include the proceeds that we may receive in connection with any exercise of the warrants issued in this offering.
+We expect to receive net proceeds from the sale of the securities that we are offering to be approximately \$6.4 million, based on an estimated offering price of \$0.80 per unit, based upon the last reported trading price of our common stock on The NASDAQ Capital Market and arms-length discussion and negotiation with the underwriter and investors, after deduction of underwriting discounts and commissions and estimated expenses payable by us.
+This amount does not include the proceeds that we may receive in connection with any exercise of the warrants issued in this offering, less a solicitation fee equal to 4.0% we will pay the underwriter upon any exercise of warrants having an expiration equal to or less than 18 months.
 We cannot predict when or if the warrants will be exercised, however, and it is possible that the warrants may expire and never be exercised.

-We intend to use the net proceeds from this offering (including any resulting from the exercise of the warrants, if any) for:
+We intend to use the net proceeds from this offering (including any resulting from the exercise of the warrants, if any, net of the solicitation fee described above) for: